Port Forwarding

 Click Port Forwarding in the sidebar to open the global tunnel dashboard — all tunnels across every connection in one view.
 From here you can:

-- See all tunnels grouped by connection with live status indicators
+- See all tunnels across connections with live status indicators (optional user-defined groups)

 - Start / stop any tunnel without switching connection tabs